oauth-wg/oauth-selective-disclosure-jwt/main.md

 When the holder sends the SD-JWT-R to the Verifier, the SD-JWT-R MUST be a JWS represented as the JWS Compact Serialization as described in Section 7.1 of [@!RFC7515].

+The SD-JWT-R MUST be explicitly typed, by setting the `typ` header parameter to `sd-r+jwt`.
+This is done to prevent cross-JWT confusion (see "RFC8725", section 3.11).

 If holder binding is desired, the SD-JWT-R is signed by the holder.
 If no holder binding is to be used, the `none` algorithm is used, i.e., the document